CodeMaster7000/Windows-Version/README.md

 # Windows Version

 A PowerShell script to determine which Windows Version you are using.
-Enjoy, all those who are curious!
+The program will also provide you with additional information such as revisions and build number.